amolaka/CS3--DS4002/README.md

-# CS3--DS4002
+# Dermatological Image Classification Analysis

-Github repository for CS3 assignment of DS4002 Fall 2024
+This repository contains all of the necessary background information, materials, and data to complete the classification analysis of dermatological lesion image data.